SaiNikhil0904/web-programming-project-with-json-and-js/README.md

 # web-programming-project-with-json-and-js

                     This is my third semester project.
-This is the file after second evaluation
+This is the file after second evaluation.